-In addition to promoting pro bono assistance through VITA programs, this committee seeks to address the tax liability and collection issues that impact low income taxpayers.
-One of the initiatives of the committee with respect to low income taxpayer representation concerns pro se taxpayers who petition the United States Tax Court.
-The committee, under immediate past Chairs Keith Fogg and George Willis, worked with clinics and local bar groups to ensure that a local member of the tax bar or a tax clinic are available at calendar calls in every city where the court sits to assists unrepresented taxpayers.
+In addition to promoting pro bono assistance through VITA programs, this committee seeks to address the tax liability and collection issues that impact low-income taxpayers.
+One of the initiatives of the committee with respect to low-income taxpayer representation concerns pro se taxpayers who petition the United States Tax Court.
+The committee, under past Chairs Andy Roberson, Keith Fogg, and George Willis, worked with clinics and local bar groups to ensure that a local member of the tax bar or a tax clinic are available at calendar calls in every city where the court sits to assists unrepresented taxpayers.

 Another recent initiative is the Adopt-a-Base program.
 The Tax Section is partnering with the military and the IRS to help train service members become volunteer return preparers through VITA.
 Many military installations use VITA so members of the armed forces and their families have access to free tax preparation services.

-In addition to these specific initiatives, the committee sponsors programs and workshops that both educate the low income taxpayer representatives and public officials on issues impacting low income taxpayers, including the impact of Internal Revenue Service and Department of Treasury guidance.
+In addition to these specific initiatives, the committee sponsors programs and workshops that educate low-income taxpayer representatives and public officials on issues impacting low-income taxpayers, including the impact of Internal Revenue Service and Department of Treasury guidance.

 Assisting organizations seeking to obtain tax exempt status and to retain that status is another goal of the committee.
 Our committee coordinates with the Exempt Committee in an effort to assist organizations seeking tax exempt status as well as to provide advice to small existing tax exempt organizations.
 By their nature many start up and small exempt organizations lack funds to obtain necessary legal assistance in dealing with the process.
 The work of the committee enables organizations doing significant work in local communities to come into existence and to flourish.